400 year anniversary

 We also commissioned a new piece of dance from DanceWest to be performed by an older peoples’ dance company which was shared at our main celebratory event on 6 July.
 We focused on the joy of our gardens with a special ‘gardeners’ question time’ event and we brought some joy to local groups with an additional £50k in the grants budget.

-The crowning point of the 400 year celebrations was the launch of UNITED in Hammersmith & Fulham, a new organisation that inspires and helps fund activities that promote a strong sense of togetherness in our diverse London borough.
-UNITED was set up by Hammersmith United Charities and its sister charity in Fulham, Dr Edwards and Bishop King’s charity, in the spirit of local philanthropy which brought the two founding charities into being 400 years ago.
+The crowning point of the 400 year celebrations was the launch of H&F Giving, a new organisation that inspires and helps fund activities that promote a strong sense of togetherness in our diverse London borough.
+H&F Giving was set up by Hammersmith United Charities and its sister charity in Fulham, Dr Edwards and Bishop King’s charity, in the spirit of local philanthropy which brought the two founding charities into being 400 years ago.